-Text
+4 Text

-The required texts are Castles, Battles, and Bombs: How Economics Explains Military History by Jurgen Brauer and Hubert van Tuyll; University of Chicago Press; ISBN 978-0-226-07163-3, 2008, (hereafter CBB), and Principles of Conflict Economics, by Anderton and Carter (hereafter AC).
-Both are available in the bookstore.
+The required text is Castles, Battles, and Bombs: How Economics Explains Military History by Jurgen Brauer and Hubert van Tuyll; University of Chicago Press; ISBN 978-0-226-07163-3, 2008, (hereafter CBB).
+It is available in the bookstore.
 Other readings will be posted on Brightspace (hereafter BS).

-Class Meetings
+5 Class Meetings

-The class meets on Mondays and Wednesdays, from 8:45-10:00 for section 1 and 2:10-3:25 for section 2.
+There are eighteen (18) socailly-distanced seats in our classroom.
+If you are not quarantined, enrolled as a remote learner, or indisposed for some other legitimate reason, please attend in person.
+The class meets on Tuesdays and Thursdays from 5:30 until 6:45.
 Please arrive on time.
 If you don't, the people who do arrive on time will note you tend to be late, will note we will not start real work until you arrive-learning is a cooperative venture, after all-and will then come late themselves.
 You, then, will arrive even later, others observe this and arrive later themselves, and so on.
 Ultimately, we will have no class time at all, unless I find a way to make sure our class does not play this type of weakest link game (a game we will study).